dotnet/designs/accepted/2020/serializer/WriteableDomAndDynamic.md

 The indexer for `JsonObject` returns `null` for missing properties.
 This aligns with:
 - Expected support for `dynamic`.
 - Newtonsoft.
 - The serializer today.
-Also when deserializing JSON to `System.Object`, `null` is returned today, not a `JsonElement` with `JsonValueKind.Null`.
+This includes when deserializing JSON to `System.Object`, `null` is returned today, not a `JsonElement` with `JsonValueKind.Null`.

 However, for some scenarios, it is important to distinguish between a `null` value deserialized from JSON vs. a missing property.
 Since `JsonObject` implements `IDictionary<string, JsonNode>` it can be inspected:
 ```cs